Millions of Syrians have escaped across borders, fleeing the bombs and bullets that have devastated their homes.

 Fayzeh, mother of three at Jordan’s Zaatari camp

-In Jordan, over 650,000 men, women and children are currently trapped in exile.
-Approximately 80 per cent of them live outside camps, while more than 130,000 have found sanctuary at the camps of Za’atari and Azraq.
+In Jordan, over 655,000 men, women and children are currently trapped in exile.
+Approximately 80 per cent of them live outside camps, while more than 139,000 have found sanctuary at the camps of Za’atari and Azraq.
 Many have arrived with limited means to cover even basic needs, and those who could at first rely on savings or support from host families are now increasingly in need of help.
-93 per cent of refugees in Jordan live below the poverty line.
+It is estimated that 93 per cent of refugees in Jordan live below the poverty line.

 But although life in exile can be difficult, for Syrians still at home it is even harder.